CowClip: Reducing CTR Prediction Model Training Time from 12 hours to 10 minutes on 1 GPU: Method

 To tackle the above problems, inspired by LAMB optimizer~\cite{You2020LargeBO}, which normalizes the norm of gradients of each kernel to be proportional to the norm of the kernel weight, we relate the clip threshold with the norm of id embedding vectors.
 The difference between our clipping method and the gradient norm clipping is three-fold: First, every id embedding vector has a unique clipping threshold for more flexible clipping.
 Second, the clipping threshold is multiplied by the occurrence number of the id to make sure the bound is based on $1\cdot\nabla L(w, x)$.
 Last but not the least, the clipping threshold is calculated by the norm of the id vector in consideration of different magnitudes:

 where $\texttt{cnt}(\text{id}_k^{\text{f}_j})$ is the number of occurence of the id in a batch.

 As the weights grow larger in the training process, the benefit of a threshold proportional to the norm of the weight is that the clipping value adaptively grows with the network.
-As some unfrequent id embedding vectors become too small due to the continual application of L2-regularization with no id occurrence in steps, we restrict the clipping norm by a lower-bound $\zeta$ to avoid a too strong clipping.
+As some infrequent id embedding vectors become too small due to the continual application of L2-regularization with no id occurrence in steps, we restrict the clipping norm by a lower-bound $\zeta$ to avoid a too strong clipping.

 The network training with CowClip is summarized in the Algorithm~\ref{alg}.
 In practice, tensor multiplication instead of for-loop is adopted for less computational overhead.
-Since CowClip stabilizes the training process, it is possible to use the CowClip scaling~\ref{sr4} rule to 128x batch size, leaving $\eta_e$ unchanged and linear scaling the $\lambda$.
-Our large batch training framework contains the CowClip on the gradients and the CowClip scaling strategy for adjusting the hyperparameters.
+Since CowClip stabilizes the training process, it is possible to use the CowClip scaling~\ref{sr4} rule to 128$\times$ batch size, leaving $\eta_e$ unchanged and linear scaling the $\lambda$.
+We give a proof sketch on the convergence of CowClip method in Appendix~\ref{sec:proof}.
+Our large batch training framework contains the CowClip gradient clipping and scaling strategy.